Mendoza, Argentina: Metrotranvía

 A 17 km light rail line, the Metrotranvía Mendoza, opened for regular service in October 2012.
 It serves the areas of Las Heras, Godoy Cruz and Maipú in the Greater Mendoza conurbation, as well as the central area of Mendoza itself.
 The line runs from Avellaneda station in the Panquehua neighborhood of Las Heras to Gutiérrez in Maipú, stopping also at the Mendoza Railway Station at the site of the former intercity passenger train station, near the city centre.
 The bright red railcars, Siemens-Duewag U2s, were purchased from the San Diego Metropolitan Transit System (MTS) in 2010.
 They were built in 1980.

 Transandine Railway

 Mendoza's development was helped partly due to its position at the start of the Transandine Railway linking it to Santa Rosa de Los Andes in Chile.
-The only railway operable between Argentina and Chile, after many years of inactivity, it remains currently abandoned.
+It was the only railway operable between Argentina and Chile.
+After many years of inactivity, it remains currently abandoned.